lieweHenksie/umntu_wasemzini/README.md

 We are obscured from ourselves,

-for now.

- But those truths exist already, in a metafor, or a funeral rite, or a tribal council.
+But many of our truths exist already, in a foreign metafor, or a funeral rite, or an elder's smile.

 Just as all people must know themselves, eventually, we will know each other.

-Our silly ambition and glorious purpose is trivial.
+My silly ambition and glorious purpose is trivial.

-Ambassadors,
+An ambassador,
-go betweens from people to person.
+a go betweens from people to person.

 Kindest Regards
-The Hivemind
+The I'vemind
 lieweHenksie